The mp3 History

 Karlheinz Brandenburg, Bernhard Grill and Harald Popp are awarded with »Deutscher Zukunftspreis« as representatives for the entire development team.

-In the U.S., the first portable audio devices equipped with hard drives and the first headphone CD players with mp3 functionalities are brought to market. mp3 increasingly becomes a cultural phenomenon, too, with hundreds of millions of mp3 capable computers and consumer electronic devices sold annually.
+mp3 increasingly becomes a cultural phenomenon, too, with hundreds of millions of mp3 capable computers and consumer electronic devices sold annually.

 2004